uutzinger/BioMedicalSensorBoard/temperature.md

 ### Steinhart-Hart Equation

-The Steinhart-Hart equation provides a formula to model the resistance of the thermistor based on 3 calibration values A,B and C. These are manufacturer provided and material constants but vary for each type of thermistor.
+The Steinhart-Hart equation provides a formula to model the resistance of the thermistor based on 3 calibration values A, B and C. These are manufacturer provided and material constants but they vary for each type of thermistor.

 $ \frac{1}{T} = A + B ln(R) + C (ln(R))^3 $

 To solve the Steinhart-Hart Equation we need to use floats as we have logarithm to compute.
 We will provide integer result in 100*Centigrade.
-On some micro controllers log and float math takes resources.
-Its better to average and reduce noise on the ADC readings and after filtering compute the Temperature.
+On some micro controllers, log and float math takes resources.
+Its better to average and reduce noise on the ADC readings and then apply floating point math to the data.

 ```
 float lnR = log(float(R_thermistor));                // natural logarithm